RedisLabs/redislabs-docs/content/modules/redisgraph/redisgraph-quickstart.md

 After you create a graph, you can use the [`GRAPH.QUERY`](https://redis.io/commands/graph.query/) command to query the graph's data.

-The following example returns which motorcycle riders are part of team Yamaha:
+The following example returns which motorcycle riders compete for team Yamaha:

 ```sh
 127.0.0.1:12543> GRAPH.QUERY MotoGP "MATCH (r:Rider)-[:rides]->(t:Team) WHERE t.name = 'Yamaha' RETURN r,t"